fusion809/fusion809.github.io-old/_posts/2015-11-28-package-management-on-sabayon.md

 ##SuperTux
 {% include image.html image="Supertux-checkpoint.png" description="SuperTux 0.3.3" float="none" width="800" height="600" %}

 {% include links.html package="games-arcade/supertux" program="SuperTux" link="http://supertux.github.io/" wp="SuperTux" gr="SuperTux/supertux" %} is a free and open-source (licensed under GNU GPLv3) 2D platform game that was first released in April 2003.
 Its gameplay is very similar to that of the proprietary game, Super Mario Bros.
-The initial 2003 release was called "Milestone 1" (or if you would prefer a version number 0.1.3) and is the version of SuperTux available in the Entropy Store and the Portage Tree I have installed this version with Entropy, using:
+The initial 2003 release was called "Milestone 1" (or if you would prefer a version number 0.1.3) and is the version of SuperTux that is currently available in the Entropy Store and the Portage Tree.
+I have installed this version with Entropy, using:
 {% include coder.html line1="equo i games-arcade/supertux" %}
 This game is enjoyable, giving several hours of entertainment for me at least.
 Despite this, due to my preoccupation with using the latest software available, I looked to install the latest version of SuperTux (which are developmental, but still fairly stable, versions of Milestone 2 (or SuperTux 2) which is due to be released in December 2015).
 I tried installing it using the unofficial [`yarik-overlay`](https://github.com/yarikmsu/yarik-overlay) and while this succeeded I found the most stable version provided by it (0.3.4) plagued by bugs.
 To do this I ran:
 {% include coder.html line1="layman -a yarik-overlay" line2="emerge --sync && layman -S" line3="emerge -av supertux" %}